JetBrains/space-dotnet-sdk/README.md

 Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.

 On a `Connection` instance, use the `Scope` property to specify the scope required by an application.

-By default, JetBrains.Space uses the `**` scope, which requests all available scopes.
+> **Warning:** By default, JetBrains.Space uses the `**` scope, which requests all available scopes.
+It is recommended to limit the scope to just those permissions that are needed by your application.

-More [examples of available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.
+Examples of [available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.

 ### Service Client